yurigoytacaz/rolo/README.md

 The game is in its first release (0.0.1alpha), but its playable, at least.

-Still need to add new maps/layouts, add controls so its playable in mobile devices, maybe a timer, a ranking, someday, etc...
+Still need improvements, maybe a timer, a ranking, someday.
+Who knows?

 Thanks to lipe for putting up to me until 2am, [@fabioars](https://github.com/fabioars) for insisting that I try to code something in JavaSciprt (will get there), [@lucasmedi](https://github.com/lucasmedi), [@airstrike](https://github.com/airstrike).